Ministry of Health Singapore. All Rights Reserved.

 Related: Coping with Change

-Related: Finding Emo — Know and Manage Your Emotions
+Related: Finding Emo: Managing Your Emotions

-Do you only look at evidence that supports your current belief, neglecting to consider competing facts?
+Do you only look at evidence that supports your current belief, neglecting to consider other competing facts?
 For example: “I always knew my boss had it in for me.
 This bad appraisal review only confirms it.”

-Related: Mental Toughness is Like a Fruit Bowl
+Related: Resilience Is Like a Fruit Bowl

 Recognising your explanatory style will help you to consider alternative ways of perceiving both positive and negative events.
 Three elements contribute to explanatory style: locus of control (internal/external), incident-specificity (global/specific), and time-specificity (stable/unstable).